 With the architecture in place, the Data Center team has added quite a few features – some of which I mentioned above – to also enhance the admin experience of the product.
 Obviously those features are potentially very beneficial to server customers too, but unlocking them until now meant you also had to migrate to a clustered architecture.
 And that implied additional infrastructure cost and a carefully planned migration track.

 As announced in this Atlassian Product blog post, unlocking Data Center features can now be done simply by switching to a Data Center license on your existing server architecture.

 More features have been released or are being investigated.
 Anonymizing users is now possible in Jira for GDPR compliance.
-Coming soon to Jira Service Desk are a multi-lingual customer portal, improved service desk queues with sorting and bulk editing and linking capabilities.
-A very powerful integration between Jira Service Desk and OpsGenie will provide an amazing incident management solution across your team’s service desk and monitoring tools.
+Coming soon to Jira Service Management are a multi-lingual customer portal, improved service management queues with sorting and bulk editing and linking capabilities.
+A very powerful integration between Jira Service Management and OpsGenie will provide an amazing incident management solution across your team’s service desk and monitoring tools.
 Definitely one to keep an eye on.

 For more product news on Server and Data Center, I urge you to check out this overview on Atlassian Community.